LiziCyber/CSE-230-SpaceInvaders/README.md

 ### SQLite Leaderboard Integration

-BrickInvaders now features an SQLite-enhanced leaderboard, showcasing score rankings along with additional information such as time and gamer names.
+SpaceInvaders now features an SQLite-enhanced leaderboard, showcasing score rankings along with additional information such as time and gamer names.
 Track your progress and compete with others for the top spot!

 ### Diverse Enemy Types